 One of the biggest benefits of laboring at home is being able to move and do what you want.
 During labor, it can be extremely difficult not to be able to move how your body is telling you to move or go where you want.

 Laboring at home, you walk around the block, walk up and down the stairs, rest in your bed, couch, tub, floor, or anywhere that seems desirable.
+You can assume the most comfortable and natural position to deliver your baby.

 At the hospital, you may be restricted to your room.
 If there are interventions, you may be restricted to staying in or near the bed to maintain the IV connection.